 What is a trail quilt?

-We define a trail quilt as a quilt that can serve as both a topquilt and hammock underquilt on the trail.
-Our trail quilts also afford you the option of creating footboxes or using it as a minimalist sleeping bag.
-Our Bobcat 45ºF, Bobcat 55ºF and Firebelly 30ºF are trail quilts because of their packable construction and versatile use cases.
+We define a trail quilt as a quilt that can serve as both a top quilt, minimalist sleeping bag and hammock underquilt on the trail.
+Our trail quilts also afford you the option of creating footboxes or using it as a minimalist backpacking sleeping bag.
+Along with the Bobcat 45ºF, our Arctos 20ºF and Firebelly 30ºF are trail quilts because of their packable construction and versatile use cases.

-How can I loft the down in my Bobcat 45ºF?
+How do I loft down in the Bobcat 45?

 The performance of this fill (heat retention!) is directly tied to the "loftiness” of its down.
 To help your down products retain their loft, please follow our storage and cleaning instructions.
-Remember: Loft = warmth.
+Remember, more loft means more warmth.
 Lofty gear = happy you.